 - Follow all treatment instructions you receive from your doctor.
 This includes getting the rest you need.

-- Keep copies of records of expenses that you incurred due to the accident, as well as any other documentation related to the crash, such as a copy of the police accident report.
+- Keep copies of records of expenses that you incurred due to the motorcycle accident, as well as any other documentation related to the crash, such as a copy of the police accident report.

 - Refrain from posting images or other information on social media while your case is in progress.
 The other side may use this information to discredit your case.

-Tips for Dealing with Insurance Companies After a Motorcycle Accident
+Tips for Dealing with Insurance Companies After a Motorcycle Accident in Durham, North Carolina

 - Keep comprehensive records of any communications or transactions you have with an insurance company.